-Although hard to believe now, for most of the UK’s four decades as a member of the European Union, Britain didn’t want to leave.
+Although hard to believe now, for most of the UK’s five decades as a member of the European Union, Britain didn’t want to leave.
 On the contrary, most Brits wanted us to stay.

 What’s the proof of that?
 Well, apart from polling over the years, look at governments and general elections.